 Private practice clinicians working on behalf of MDE companies conduct the vast majority of C&P exams.

-An independent psychological evaluation (IPE) is essentially a compensation and pension exam performed by a non-VA psychologist.
+An independent psychological examination (IPE) is essentially a compensation and pension exam performed by a non-VA psychologist.
+(Psychiatrists use the term independent medical examination since they are physicians.)

 When writing a C&P exam report, the psychologist places more emphasis on reviewing, analyzing, and rebutting erroneous VA medical examiner opinions.
-But otherwise the evaluation procedures (assessment methods) and reporting format are the same as a C&P exam.
+But otherwise the examination procedures (assessment methods) and reporting format are the same or very similar to a C&P exam.

 Psychologists in the private sector are independent if they are not VA medical examiners.